Network compression with configuration models and the minimum description length: Calculations

 \subsection{Configuration Model}

-The CM is the simplest model we consider as there are no constraints or correlations to take into account.
-The network is simply specified through $T$ non-empty degree classes containing the sets of $N_k$ nodes of degree $k$.
-The generative process is therefore equivalent to reshuffling a string made of tokens representing individual stubs.
+The CM is the simplest model we consider, as there are no constraints or correlations to take into account other than the degree distribution.
+The network is specified through $T$ non-empty degree classes containing the sets of $N_k$ nodes of degree $k$.
+The generative process is equivalent to reshuffling a string of tokens representing individual stubs.
 Since the degree distribution $p_k = N_k/N$ is given, we know we have $N_k$ nodes with $k$ stubs and therefore $N_k$ nodes contributing $k$ tokens in our string for a total of $\sum kN_k = 2E$ tokens.
-The number of different ways to shuffle the string is given by $(2E)!$.
-We are however overcounting some networks, as we can shuffle pairs of tokens and keep the graph intact.
+The number of ways to shuffle the string is given by $(2E)!$.
+We are, however, overcounting some networks, as we can shuffle pairs of tokens and keep the graph intact.
 This process is illustrated in Fig.~\ref{fig:cartoon}(A-B).